howonlee/mertonon/docs/v0_11_roadmap.md

 - [x] Gantt essay first draft
 - [x] Update setup docs - grade level, and revise (hey, it was fine)
 - [x] Update usage docs - grade level, and revise

 - [ ] Test for the stack push and pop
-- [ ] Update usage docs - do the gifs again, but slowly.
-Give it a count of 4
-- [ ] Propbit: Setup python repling
-- [ ] Propbit: Setup hypothesis
-- [ ] Propbit: Random gate gen (hypothesis)
-- [ ] Propbit: Gate-within-a-cnot semantics (to be able to iterate or recurse)

 - [ ] Gantt essay - find more concretions.
 Concretion as to why gantt chart's political.
 Concretion as to white collar work.
 Concretion as to the deadline thing.
 Start w/ a concretion.
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Sharpen up the point about data structures being political
+- [ ] Finish the actual usage notes on the essay
+- [ ] Update usage docs - do sequences of screenshots
+- [ ] Readme hero gif
 - [ ] Screenshots for usage notes on essay
-- [ ] Finish the actual usage notes on the essay
-- [ ] Misc essay draft things
+- [ ] Misc essay draft things - call it a second draft now
-- [ ] Propbit: Dual test property thing - sum vs. prod
-- [ ] Propbit: Get the single gates working again, piercing and not
-- [ ] Gantt essay second draft

 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Gantt essay grade level
 - [ ] Gantt essay final draft
 - [ ] Munge on website for gantt essay publication and blog page